All GLP-1 medications from licensed 503A pharmacies Browse Products

 Can any doctor prescribe GLP-1 medication through telehealth?

 Any licensed physician can prescribe GLP-1 medications, including via telehealth, as long as they hold a valid license in the state where the patient is located.
 Nurse practitioners and physician assistants can also prescribe in most states, though some states have supervisory requirements.
-The provider does not need to be a specialist.
+The provider doesn't need to be a specialist.

 Is a telehealth GLP-1 prescription as valid as an in-person prescription?